jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 ![Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20PCI%20DSS%203.2%20PaaS%20WebApp%20Reference%20Architecture.png)

 This solution uses the following Azure services.
-Details of the deployment architecture are located in the [deployment architecture](https://github.com/sukykaur/AzureGDPR/blob/master/PaaSWebAppOverview.md#deployment-architecture) section.
+Details of the deployment architecture are in the [Deployment Architecture](#deployment-architecture) section.

 - App Service Environment v2
 - Application Gateway